|INTEREST RATES AND INTEREST CHARGES|

 |For Credit Card Tips from the Consumer Financial Protection Bureau||To learn more about factors to consider when applying for or using a credit card, visit the website of the Consumer Financial Protection Bureau at http://www.consumerfinance.gov/learnmore|

-Introductory first year annual fee is $240, charged in 12 installment payments of $20 every month starting when you activate your membership.
+Introductory first year annual fee is $240, charged in 12 monthly payments of $20 starting when you activate your membership.
+Quin Membership Fees are charged to the Quin Card.

 |Transaction Fees Balance Transfers Cash Advance Foreign Transactions||N/A Balance transfers are not available. |